+Google has never offered prizes or some kind of lotteries.
+Even if the pop-up displays Google’s logo and states it is Google, it is NOT Google.
 The end goal of the scam is simple: It aims to get you to answer questions by clicking on different buttons as the answers.
 The bad news is that the simple clicking of those buttons may lead to an unsafe site which can even result in malware infection.
 Another negative outcome of these surveys is that after you complete the survey, they may take you to a web page where you may be asked to enter your financial credentials, such as your credit card number and security code In order to receive the reward.
-This is the main method via which this scam may fool inexperienced users and steal funds or sell their credit card data in the dark net markets.
+This is the main method via which this scam may fool inexperienced users and steal funds or sell their credit card data in the darknet markets.

 If you want to remove the program that is causing the Google Membership Rewards pop-ups on your PC, we recommend that you follow the removal instructions underneath this article.
 They have been created in order to assist you to remove this adware either manually or automatically.
 Either way, be advised that experts often recommend to use the aid of an advanced malware remediation software that is created to remove such programs effectively and safely and also ensure that your computer remains protected against any future threats that might appear on your PC.
 For mobile devices, you are welcome to use the Mobile Device Removal Instructions underneath.

 - Guide 1: How to Remove Google Membership Rewards Scam from Windows.